lallaria/MultiworldGG/worlds/shapez/docs/datapackage_settings_en.md

 ## Why do I have to do this manually?

-For every game in MultiworldGG, there must be a list of all possible locations, **regardless of player options**.
+For every game in Archipelago, there must be a list of all possible locations, **regardless of player options**.
 When generating a multiworld, a list of all locations of all included games will be saved in the multiworld data and sent to all clients.
 The higher the amount of possible locations, the bigger the datapackage.
 And having ~80000 possible locations at one point made the datapackage for shapez bigger than all other supported games combined.
 So to reduce the